mckzstudios/creature-pals/TERMS-AFFILIATES.md

 ---

 ## 6. Privacy and Data Use
-- Cookies are used to track affiliate activity, including clicks, checkouts, and purchases.
+- Cookies are used to track affiliate activity, including *clicks, checkouts, samples, and purchases*.
 - Your personal data is processed in accordance with our [Privacy Policy](PRIVACY.md).
 We respect your privacy and only use your data for legitimate program operations.

 ---